CupKido/Hokku-Discord-Bots/README.md

     pages = embed_pages(embeds=embeds, embed_title=title_embed, items_per_page=3, add_numbering=True)
     pages.send(interaction, ephemeral=True)
   Creating a list of embeds, and sending them back privately, with an embed title

+  ### Minesweeper

+  An example of a view that contains functionallity inside.
+  In this case - contains functionallity for the game Minesweeper. just attach an instance as a view to any message, and youll be presented with an interactinve game board, that lets you play the game!

   ## DB instance
   the db_instance is a module that contains different classes for using the DB in an easy way.